-These decadent, low in sugar Dairy Free Beetroot Coconut Brownies can be enjoyed as a healthy dessert or even snack.
+These decadent, low in sugar Beet Brownies with Coconut (Dairy Free) can be enjoyed as a healthy dessert or even snack.
 Simply cut into smaller pieces and enjoy little brownie bites.

 Valentine’s Day is a great excuse to eat chocolate or bake chocolate treats and recently I’ve been doing just that.
-Today I would like to share my easy Dairy Free Beetroot Coconut Brownies recipe.
-These veggie brownies make a scrumptious Valentine’s Day treat, but can also be enjoyed as dessert or even snack any day (just cut into smaller pieces and enjoy little brownie bites).
+Today I would like to share my recipe for easy, dairy free Beet Brownies with Coconut .
+These veggie brownies make a delicious treat perfect for everyday as well as special occasion.
+They can also be enjoyed as a snack – just cut the brownie cake into smaller pieces and enjoy little brownie bites.

 Even though these healthy brownies contain a substantial amount of beetroot you won’t really taste it (unless you are a bit of a beetroot junkie:).
 So it’s a good way of getting your children to eat more veggies.
 Even my own children, who have learned to suspect every food item to contain something ‘healthy’ could not detect the presence of the beetroot.
 They simply enjoyed their brownies!

 If brownies is your thing you may also like these Dairy Free Pumpkin Brownies.

 These easy brownies do not contain butter and can be easily enjoyed as a dairy free treat if you use dairy free chocolate and chocolate chips.
 I used coconut oil instead of butter, not only to make this a #freefrom recipe but also because coconut pairs really well with both beetroot as well as chocolate.
 Having said that the coconut flavour is quite subtle in this recipe as I only used 20 g of desiccated coconut (in addition to the coconut oil).

 Preparing the beetroot